DETAILED ACTION

 Thus, the claims recite an abstract idea.
 (Step 2A, prong 1: YES).

 Moreover, the judicial exception is not integrated into a practical application.
-Other than reciting a “A computer-implemented method for predicting advanced persistent threats (APTs) in a network, the method comprising:”, “virtual currency”, and “A network element in a network, the network element comprising circuitry configured to provide network services to a subscribed entity”, to perform the steps of “obtaining”, “de-anonymizing”, “analyzing”, “notifying”, “triggering”, and “performing”, nothing in the claim elements preclude the steps from practically being a certain method for organizing human activity.
+Other than reciting a “A computer-implemented method for predicting advanced persistent threats (APTs) in a network, the method comprising:”, “virtual currency”, “distributed ledger”, and “A network element in a network, the network element comprising circuitry configured to provide network services to a subscribed entity”, to perform the steps of “obtaining”, “de-anonymizing”, “analyzing”, “notifying”, “triggering”, and “performing”, nothing in the claim elements preclude the steps from practically being a certain method for organizing human activity.
 The claim as a whole does not integrate the judicial exception into a practical application.
 The claim merely describes how to generally “apply” the concept of collecting, analyzing, and transmitting data to facilitate tracking, predicting, and mitigating threats in financial transactions in a computer environment.
 The additional computer elements recited in the claim limitations are recited at a high-level of generality such that it amounts to no more than mere instructions to apply the exception utilizing generic computer components.

 For example, the Specification discloses “[0023] Referring to FIG. 1, in an exemplary embodiment, a network diagram illustrates a system 10 for tracking, predicting, and mitigating APTs in a network 12 or collection of networks.
-The network 12 (or collection of networks) includes various network elements 14,data resources 16, and the like, which can collectively be referred to as service delivery resources.
+The network 12 (or collection of networks) includes various network elements 14, data resources 16, and the like, which can collectively be referred to as service delivery resources.
 That is, the network 12 provides connectivity for users at various layers, such as Layers 0 (photonic), 1(time-division multiplexing), 2(packet), 3 (Internet Protocol), and/or 4-7 (application).
 The network elements 14,data resources 16, etc. can include, without limitation, switches, routers, packet/optical switches, storage devices, Wave Division Multiplexing (WDM) equipment, time division multiplexing (TDM) switches, and the like.
 The network 12 can include any type of wired/wireless network from the access layer to metro, regional, and long haul network layers.
 The network 12 can include the Internet, Wide Area Networks (WANs), Local Area Networks (LANs), Virtual LANs (VLANs), etc.”

 “[0062] Referring to FIG. 8, in an exemplary embodiment, a block diagram illustrates a server 600 such as for the implementing various components of the system 10, the APT prediction and mitigation process 400, and the like.
 The server 600 can be a digital computer that, in terms of hardware architecture, generally includes a processor 602, input/output (I/O) interfaces 604, a network interface 606, a data store 608, and memory 610.
 It should be appreciated by those of ordinary skill in the art that FIG. 8 depicts the server 600 in an oversimplified manner, and a practical embodiment may include additional components and suitably configured processing logic to support known or conventional operating features that are not described in detail herein.”